bryanboyer/node-epaper/README.md

 A node.js library for epaper displays using spi.
 Raspberry Pi port of [node-epaper](https://github.com/doganyazar/node-epaper)

-## Usage
+## Installation
 Connect the device.
 Install the node modules using `npm install` or similar.
+Make sure you have `gpio` installed.
+It's part of [wiringPi](http://wiringpi.com/).

+## Usage
 Then look in `/examples/` for a couple files. `loadPng.js` and `loadEpd.js` can both be used with a file specified in the commandline, such as `loadEpd.js images/text.epd`

 ## Things to keep in mind
 - Keep the SPI cables short